Malta's a stunning little archipelago (group of islands) in the Med, packing a beachy punch with scorchin' sands and epic diving spots.

 🥳 Things to do in Malta for young adults

-We've got loads of deals on a last-minute jolly, which means you can go from bed to beach as early as next week and get a load more splash for your cash as well.
+We've got loads of deals on last-minute jollies, which means you can go from bed to beach as early as next week and get LOADS more splash for your cash.
 Bosh.

 💰 Things to do in Malta for FREE